 Three years ago, I was attending a company meeting where the CEO was talking about a financial dip (not a crisis) that will take place in the economy in March 2020.
 They were saying that analysts have made projections and it looks like around that time we’ll see the signs of a mini recession, so the team needed to start preparing for it.

 And now here we are – not a dip, but a major recession we were so not prepared for.
-We’re already seeing the stock market decline, tourism companies getting hit badly and bars being shut down.
+We’re already seeing the stock market decline, tourism companies getting hit badly and bars being shut down, possibly for ever.
 The B2B industry isn’t looking too great either – entrepreneurs are seeing their business activity slow down or halt completely, big companies are seeing their shares plummet and event companies are now sitting in a corner crying about all that lost opportunity.
 Of course, the organizations that were joining those events are also losing out new leads and businesses.

 So, you or your manager may have the urge to cut costs and we all know that marketing is among the first to suffer in these cases.
 But marketing costs mean even more lost opportunities during a time where they are already decreasing, so here’s what you should be doing instead.